fetchai/agents-aea/docs/quickstart.md

 aea delete my_first_aea
 ```

+## Next steps

 For more detailed analysis of the core components of the framework, please check the following:

 - <a href="../core-components/">Core components</a>

+If you would like to learn more about the protocols agents use to communicate with each other, then check the following:

+- <a href="../protocol/">Protocol</a>

 For more demos, use cases or step by step guides, please check the following: